T&T advance to final round on Joevin Jones brace

 Jimenez was sent off in the dying stages of the regulation time for pulling down Jones on a clear goal-scoring opportunity which deprived him of completing the hat-trick.

-T&T, who needs a win or a draw to capture their group, plays United States on Tuesday.
+T&T, who needs a win or a draw to capture their group, will play the United States on Tuesday.